Skip to Content

 • Ingredients mentioned below use standard measuring cups and spoons.

-• 1-2 teaspoon of red chilli powder(reduce or increase as per your need)
+• 2 teaspoon of red chilli powder( increase as per you need)

 Instructions